All Episodes

 I don't think that's what's happening, but the world is so messed up that there's nothing you can rule out at this point.

-But his uh most provocative claim, the one that caught my attention, was that by he says that by month seven, uh the efficacy of the uh COVID shot doesn't just say zero, he says it plummets into negative territory, meaning that if you got the shot, you're more likely to uh get what to get infected, yeah, to get infected.
+Anyway, but his most provocative claim, the one that caught my attention, was that he says that by month seven, the efficacy of the COVID shot doesn't just hit zero.

 Does that happen a lot?